Morlam Music

 Morlam as spelled in Thai: หมอลำ

 Morlam music is also referred to as "mor-lam", "moh-lam", "moh-lum", and similar spellings, as the English transliteration from Thai and Lao is inexact.
 Originating in the Isaan (อีสาน) country of northeastern Thailand, its primary instruments originally were the khaen, a multi-reed, multi-pipe mouth organ, and the phin, a stringed instrument similar to the western guitar.
 These were often accompanied by the sor, a bowed string instrument, a hand drum, and a circular panpipe called the wood.
 Today, these instruments are augmented and/or replaced by electronic keyboards, electric bass, and a western-style drum-set.
-The keyboard is set up to emulate the sound of the 1960’s Farfisa combo organ.
+The keyboard is set up to emulate a sound reminiscent of the 1960’s Farfisa combo organ.
 The name morlam derives from two words in the Isaan dialect, "mor", meaning expert, and "lam" meaning song.
 The Isaan dialect is not understood by most Thais speaking central Thai, the primary dialect in Bangkok, the north, and south, even though the written script is the same.
 The Isaan dialect spoken in northeastern Thailand and Lao are essentially the same language, and in fact, "morlam" exists in Laos as well, under the name "lamlao".
 Although much morlam is sung in Thai, a significant amount is sung in Isaan (Lao).

 Morlam music, at its best, is fast-paced, being driven by a continual flurry of 16th notes from the khaen, booming bass, surging organ swells, and drums relying heavily on backbeat.
 Morlam singers are accompanied by dancers, who might either be dressed in traditional Thai costume, mod disco garb, or a stylized combination of both.